RBGKew/bioinfo-utils/docs/cluster/cluster-tips.md

 # Some Tips for Using the PAFTOL / Kew Cluster

-The purpose of these tips is to help you getting the most of the cluster, by helping you to design and conduct your analyses so that you efficiently get results that are valid and also reproducible.
+The purpose of these tips is to help you getting the most of the cluster, by helping you to design and conduct your analyses to get you valid results, and to get them efficiently and quickly.

 ## Plan and Prepare Your Analysis